“I want to run out of data,” said no one ever. Here’s everything you need to know to prevent the unthinkable from happening…

-You’ll need to know how to track your data usage now the Apple Watch series 3 comes with a 4G connection so you’ll be using data on your watch, iPhone 8 and iPhone 8 Plus.
-All at once.
+You’ll need to know how to track your data usage now the Apple Watch series 3 comes with a 4G connection so you’ll be using data on your watch, iPhone 8, iPhone 8 Plus and iPhone X. All at once.
 Which could be pretty hefty.

 We all know the pain of missing out on group chats, only to get back on Wi-Fi and find 193 unread messages.

 Or trying to find your way to a restaurant with Google Maps only to discover you have to face the horror of actually… asking for directions.
 Ahem.

 We’ll say it.
 We’re hooked on the internet and we’ll take all we can get.

 Truth is, if you’re going to put your phone or tablet to full use, you’re going to have to make sure you have enough megabytes to see you through.
 There are some really sneaky mobile data drains.

 Thankfully, with Three to feed our habit for all things data-based, you can get All-you-can-eat data on Pay Monthly and Pay As You Go, which is great news if you’re never far from a data-draining phone app.